Caledonia, Nova Scotia: History

 The original inhabitants of the Caledonia area are the Mi'kmaq people.
 Before the arrival of European settlers, the Mi'kmaq who lived here used the area as hunting grounds due to its reported abundance of wildlife.
 The Mi'kmaq established favorable relationships with the settlers once they arrived.

 The original settlers of Caledonia were six Scots and an Irishman, who settled on the seven hills in greater Caledonia.
 Caledonia was the Latin name given by the Romans to the area of modern-day Scotland, and with Nova Scotia translating as 'New Scotland', also from Latin, the names in the area obviously reflect this heritage.

 Throughout the 18th and 19th centuries, the Mi'kmaq often found employment serving as guides for visitors to the area who were seeking to go on wilderness expeditions.
 One notable Mi'kmaq guide in the area was Joseph Gloade, who guided some of the earliest Europeans in the area on hunting trips beginning in the late 18th century.

 Early settlers

-Caledonia was established in 1820 by a group of eight settlers, composed of seven Scotsmen and one Irishman, who laid the foundation for this Nova Scotian community through their pioneering efforts in agriculture and forestry.
+Caledonia was established in 1820 by a group of nine settlers, composed of seven Scotsmen and two Irishman, who laid the foundation for this Nova Scotian community through their pioneering efforts in agriculture and forestry.